dji-sdk/Mobile-SDK-Doc/source/faq/index.md

 ### How to understand the Mission Error "Distance between two adjacent waypoint is too large." ?

-In the flight controller’s code logic, during a waypoint mission, we treated the first waypoint as the adjacent waypoint of the last waypoint.
+In the aircraft’s logic, during a waypoint mission, it treated the first waypoint as the adjacent waypoint of the last waypoint.
 For example, there are four waypoints in the waypoint mission.
 Their indexes are 0, 1, 2, 3 in sequence.
 The next (adjacent) waypoint of the waypoint 3 is the waypoint 0.

-So in order to fix this issue, please set the distance between the first and last waypoint less than **2km**.
+So in order to fix this issue, please set the distance between the first and last waypoint less than **2km** and larger than **1.5km**.

-### How to understand the Mission Error "The total distance of waypoints is too large." ?
+### How to understand the Mission Error "The total distance of mission is too large." ?

 Firstly, let's explain when the homepoint will be updated:

 1. When you turn on the aircraft and it receives enough GPS signal, the aircraft will automatically record the currect location as its homepoint.
 2. When the propellers start to rotate, the aircraft will refresh the homepoint by using the current location.

-The above two methods are used by the flight controller internally, if you want to manually set the homepoint, you can invoke the following APIs in the SDK:
+The above two methods are used by the aircraft internally, if you want to manually set the homepoint, you can invoke the following APIs in the SDK:

 - iOS: